 "Halloween has occult roots."
 That's not historically accurate.
 The origins of Halloween were Christian.
 In fact, of the big current Christian celebrations, it is the ONLY one that actually has Christian origins.
-All the other celebrations like Christmas and Easter have pagan roots, and were co-opted for Christian purposes to sanitize the holidays.
+All the other celebrations like Christmas and Easter have pagan roots, and were co-opted for Christian purposes to "Christianize" or "sanitize" the holidays.
 Halloween, however, was Christian to begin with and stands alone in this regard.

-LATER, as in, just this past century, the occult things that happen to take place around the same season were ascribed to the holiday (which means "holy day") by people trying to once again push for an "us versus them" approach in church, and in the 70's and 80's, there was a big push by holiness movement churches in particular to sensationalize that mentality.
+LATER, as in, just this past century, the occult things that happen to take place around the same season were ascribed to the holiday (which means "holy day") by people trying to once again push for an "us versus them" approach in church.
+In the 70's and 80's, there was a big push by holiness movement churches in particular to sensationalize that mentality.
 Sounds like a dog returning to its vomit to me, since they obviously didn't learn their lesson from the atrocities committed by the church in the dark ages, when they tried to pit us against them instead of adopting Christ's approach of us FOR them.

-There is also a lot of really ignorant confusion perpetuated by these same people that make a ridiculous claim that Samhain (pronounced "sow whin", it's Gaelic not English) is the high holiday of the occult and celebrated on Halloween, making it even more important that Christians reject this day.
+There is also a lot of really ignorant confusion perpetuated by these same people that make a ridiculous claim that Samhain (pronounced "sow whin" if you're Irish, it's Gaelic not English) is the high holiday of the occult and celebrated on Halloween, making it even more important that Christians reject this day.
 First off, Samhain is traditionally celebrated on SEPTEMBER 21st, the evening of the Autumnal Solstice.
 It doesn't even fall within the same MONTH as October.
 Not the same.
 Not even close.
 It's like saying that we shouldn't celebrate New Year's Day because some other religion celebrates a holiday in February.

 I'm personally convinced that making Halloween "evil" instead of heralding its Christian roots, is a movement designed by false teachers with evil motives to sell books to people whose opinions are easily influenced by emotions instead of facts, who don't do their historical homework to find out if it was true in the first place.
+Christians, Satan did not come up with this holiday.
+He is a deceiver and counterfeiter, and he's really good at taking something good and making people question it.
+Gaslighting was his first strategy at leading people astray - remember in Genesis, when he asked Eve, "Did God really say...?" and he still does this.

-Frankly speaking, Christmas has more pagan occult roots than Halloween, and there are far more evil practices that take place along with the winter solstice, the yuletide, etc. than at Halloween.
+Frankly speaking, Christmas has more pagan occult roots than Halloween, and there are far more evil practices that have historically taken place along with the winter solstice, the yuletide, etc. than at Halloween.
 But we don't see Christians en masse bolting their doors to keep out Santa Claus or Christmas trees or carolers.
 Yes, there are extreme fundamentalists and members of various cults that do indeed protest Christmas and seasonal festivities and traditional fun that doesn't fall into their particular tradition, but not actual Christ followers who aren't crazy, deluded, misled, legalistic hypocrites.

 Yes, let me admit while I'm there, I'm certainly a hypocrite.
 I've been part of a group in the past, that gathered in a small room, praying against the darkness, "taking a stand" against Halloween and all its "evil", and then I immediately put on a costume and went out trick or treating to enjoy the night, which I really have no issue with as a Christ follower.
-I went along with my crowd of weird fundie friends at that point in time to do that prayer circle against evil, which frankly resembled a seance more than anything Christian, with the exception of people who like to grandstand and sermonize their prayers - things that Jesus (remember Jesus??) yes Jesus said specifically NOT to do.
+I went along with my crowd of weird fundie friends at that point in time to do that prayer circle against evil, which frankly resembled a seance more than anything Christian, with the exception of people who like to grandstand and sermonize their prayers - things that Jesus (remember Jesus??) yes, Jesus said specifically NOT to do.

 We are not supposed to huddle in a room, hiding from the world, pretending it's not there, ignoring its needs, while focused on our own pitiful sense of self righteousness.